justinm0rgan/kings_county_housing_project/README.md

 ## Business Problem

 This project's goal was to develop a model that accurately predicts housing prices in Kings County, Washington.
 This model can subsequently be used by many constituents within the real estate industry.
 Agents and brokers will be able to utilize their doman specific knowledge as well as this model, to predict trends in housing prcies.
 This will give them a data-driven model to predict housing prices, along with their hunches and domain specifc knowledge.
-Additionally, homebuyers and sellers, could use this to to help assist with the deciion making process on when to buy or sell a home.
+Additionally, homebuyers and sellers, could use this to to help assist with the decision making process on when to buy or sell a home.

-That being said, the question at hand is:
+That being said, the main question was:
-* What attributes contribute to higher housing prices, and of those which has a greater effect?
+* _What attributes of the data contributed to higher housing prices, and which of those had a greater effect?_

-Once the aforementioed is answered, features could be included and engineered that would best contribute the models ability to predict housing prices.
+Once the aforementioed was answered, features could be included and engineered that would best contribute to the models ability to predict housing prices.

 ## Data